-We are studying Bardet-Biedl syndrome patients who are severely obese, or whose BMI is equal to or greater than 40kg/m2, to provide proof of concept that Bardet-Biedl syndrome patients will also demonstrate decreased hunger and significant weight loss, similar to that seen in patients with POMC deficiency obesity, or LepR deficiency obesity.
-We have enrolled the first five patients in this trial, have reported preliminary results for Bardet-Biedl syndrome in the fourth quarter of 2017, and plan to initiate Phase 3 clinical trials in 2018.
+We are studying Bardet-Biedl syndrome patients who are severely obese, and have provided proof of concept that Bardet-Biedl syndrome patients will also demonstrate decreased hunger and significant weight loss, similar to that seen in patients with POMC deficiency obesity, or LEPR deficiency obesity.
+We have enrolled the first five patients in this trial, have reported preliminary results for these patients in a presentation at the Obesity Week 2017 meeting, and updated the clinical status of these patients in June 2018.
+In the second quarter of 2018, the FDA agreed to include Bardet-Biedl syndrome under our existing Breakthrough Therapy designation for setmelanotide.
+We have had ongoing discussions with the FDA regarding a Phase 3 trial and initiated this trial and began to enroll patients in December 2018.
+The FDA has indicated that this Phase 3 trial will include both Bardet-Biedl syndrome and Alström syndrome patients.

-For this trial, additional assessments of hunger using daily hunger scores and questionnaires were also obtained.
-We plan to use these new assessments in our ongoing Phase 2 and Phase 3 trials and for future trials.
+For the Phase 2 trial, additional assessments of hunger using daily hunger scores and questionnaires were also obtained.
+We are using these new assessments in all our ongoing Phase 2 and Phase 3 trials and for future trials.
 These new assessments are as follows:

 - Daily Hunger Scores.
-In addition to our morning assessment of hunger, as performed in the Phase 2 trials in POMC deficiency obesity and LepR deficiency obesity, we are also obtaining a daily hunger score rating in response to the question: "In the last 24 hours, how hungry did you feel when you were the most hungry?"
+In addition to our morning assessment of hunger, as performed in the Phase 2 trials in POMC deficiency obesity and LEPR deficiency obesity, we are also obtaining a daily hunger score rating in response to the question: "In the last 24 hours, how hungry did you feel when you were the most hungry?"
 Patients are asked to give a response that is measured on a scale of 0-10, whereby 0 points signifies "not hungry at all" and 10 points indicates the patient feels his or her "hungriest possible." - Questionnaires.
 For patients 16 years of age and younger, we are using two observer related questionnaires as exploratory endpoints.
 These questionnaires are completed by the patient's parent or other caregiver. - The Food Problem Diary, or FPD, is based on food-related behaviors.
 This questionnaire was adapted from a similar questionnaire that was used with patients with Prader-Willi syndrome.
 The questionnaire is rated on a 30-point scale where 30 points is strong evidence of hyperphagia and 0 points is evidence of no hyperphagia.
 The best possible response therefore is 0 points. - The Significant Event Questionnaire, or SEQ, counts events not typically seen in this population, such as a patient leaving food on his or her plate at a meal.
 This questionnaire consists of eight "yes" or "no" questions.
 The best possible response is 8 points, since this questionnaire tracks events and behavior not typically seen in patients with MC4 pathway disorders.
 In contrast with other score scales, a higher score in this hunger assessment category represents improvement, and thus, the results are plotted in reverse scale and downward trends indicate improvement.

 We believe that proof of concept in Bardet-Biedl syndrome has been demonstrated by improvements in hunger and weight reduction, supporting that this is a setmelanotide-responsive, MC4 pathway disorder.
-Four different Bardet-Biedl genotypes were studied in this trial.
-The age of the patients ranged from 12 to 61 years of age.
-The starting weights of the patients ranged from 98.3 to 147.5 kg and BMI ranged from 42 to 49.
-The starting hunger scores for the adult patients ranged from 6 to 9 points on the 10-point scale, with higher scores indicating more hunger and the SEQ scores for the two adolescent patients were both 1.
+The age of the patients ranged from 12 to 61 years.
+The starting weights of the patients ranged from 51.3 to 162.7 kg and BMI ranged from 37 to 51.
+The starting hunger scores for the adult patients ranged from 6 to 9 points on the 10-point scale, with higher scores indicating more hunger and the SEQ scores for the two adolescent patients were 1, and 2 for a third adolescent patient.

-Description of the Five Bardet-Biedl patients in the Phase 2 Proof of Concept study
+Description of the Nine Bardet-Biedl patients in the Phase 2 Proof of Concept study